dart-lang/dartdoc/README.md

       * `%n%`: The name of this package, as defined in pubspec.yaml.
       * `%v%`: The version of this package as defined in pubspec.yaml.

-The following are experimental options whose semantics are in flux and may be buggy.
-If you use one, please keep a close eye on the changing semantics.
 In general, paths are relative to the directory the dartdoc_options.yaml the option is defined in and should be specified as POSIX paths.
 Dartdoc will convert POSIX paths automatically on Windows.

-  * **ambiguousReexportScorerMinConfidence**:  The ambiguous reexport scorer will emit a warning if it is not at least this confident.
-Default: 0.1
-  * **examplePathPrefix**:  Specify the prefix for the example paths, defaulting to the project root.
-  * **favicon**:  A path to a favicon for the generated docs.
-  * **footer**: A list of paths to footer files containing HTML text.
-  * **footerText**: A list of paths to text files for optional text next to the package name and version
-  * **header**:  A list of paths to header files containing HTML text.
-  * **includeExternal**:  Specify a list of library filenames to add to the list of documented libraries.

 ### Categories